The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-Proper Green Beans are just minutes away.
-See how to cook green beans in just 15 minutes plus 7 different flavor variations!
+Proper Skillet Green Beans are just minutes away.
+See how to cook green beans in only 15 minutes, plus seven different flavor variations!

-Green beans are one of those side dishes that I can never get tired of.
-Especially when they’re dressed up in different ways.
-Green Beans are so nutritious and SO versatile—you can cook them up to compliment any main dish.
+Green beans are one of those side dishes that I can never get tired of, especially when they’re dressed in different ways.
+Green Beans are so nutritious and versatile—you can cook them up to compliment any main dish.
 Check out my flavor variations below!

-What is the best way to cook fresh green beans?
+Green Beans in Skillet is the best way to cook fresh green beans

-For me, the best way to cook these beans is to let their fresh, nutritious flavor shine.
+The best way to cook these beans is to let their fresh, nutritious flavor shine.
 That’s why I like this basic Skillet Green Beans recipe.
-The beans are the star of the dish, and they are simply dressed with a small amount of butter, salt, and pepper.
+The beans are the star of the dish and are dressed with a small amount of butter, salt, and pepper.

 Well, it’s when the green beans have reached that happy place of still crisp but cooked and tender.
 In my opinion, it’s the only way to eat these beans!